Borg 2.0 (preliminary information)

 multi-repo improvements

-borg 1.x only could deal with 1 repository per borg invocation. borg 2.0 now also knows about another repo (see --other-repo option) for some commands, like borg transfer, borg repo-create, ...
+Borg 1.x could only deal with one repository per Borg invocation.
+Borg 2.0 now also knows about another repository (see --other-repo option) for some commands, like borg transfer, borg repo-create, ...

 borg repo-create can create "related repositories" of an existing repo, e.g. to use them for efficient archive transfers using borg transfer.

-borg transfer can copy and convert archives from a borg 1.x repo to a related borg 2 repo. to save time, it will transfer the compressed file content chunks without recompressing. but, to make your repo more secure, it will decrypt / re-encrypt all the chunks.
+borg transfer can copy and convert archives from a Borg 1.x repository to a related Borg 2 repository.
+To save time, it will transfer the compressed file content chunks without recompressing, but to make your repository more secure, it will decrypt/re-encrypt all the chunks.

-borg transfer can copy archives from one borg 2 repo to a related other borg 2 repo, without doing any conversion.
+borg transfer can copy archives from one Borg 2 repository to another related Borg 2 repository, without doing any conversion.

-borg transfer usually transfers compressed chunks (avoids recompression), but there is also the option to recompress them using a specific compressor.
+borg transfer usually transfers compressed chunks (avoids recompression), but there is also the option to recompress them using a specific compressor or re-chunk them with other chunker parameters.

 better, more modern, faster crypto

-using session keys: more secure and easier to manage, especially in multi- client or multi-repo contexts. doing this, we could get rid of problematic long term nonce/counter management.
+Using session keys: more secure and easier to manage, especially in multi- client or multi-repo contexts.
+By doing this, we could get rid of problematic long-term nonce/counter management.

-the old crypto code will get removed in borg 2.1 (currently we still need it to read from your old borg 1.x repos). removing AES-CTR, pbkdf2, encrypt-and-mac, counter/nonce management will make borg more secure, easier to use and develop.
+The old crypto code will be removed in Borg 2.1 (currently we still need it to read from your old Borg 1.x repositories).
+Removing AES-CTR, PBKDF2, encrypt-and-mac, counter/nonce management will make Borg more secure, easier to use and develop.

 remote repository URLs default to relative paths, using an absolute path is possible.

-no scp style repo parameters any more (parsing ambiguity issues, no :port possible), just use the better ssh://user@host:port/path .
+no longer supports SCP-style repo parameters (parsing ambiguity issues; no :port possible); just use ssh://user@host:port/path.

-split some commands that worked on archives and repos into 2 separate commands (makes the code/docs/help easier)
+Split some commands that worked on archives and repositories into two separate commands (makes the code/docs/help easier).

 BORG_EXIT_CODES=modern is the default now to get more specific process exit codes